Out-of-State Tuition Waivers

 Graduate Assistantships (GA’s)

 Note: Stipends are considered income and are subject to state and federal withholding taxes.
-International student who receive taxable income are required to file a tax return each spring in the U.S. in order to determine if those taxes are refundable according to the tax treaty between your country and the U.S.
+International students who receive taxable income are required to file a tax return each spring in the U.S. in order to determine if those taxes are refundable according to the tax treaty between your country and the U.S.